gavinmcdermott/magic-bus/README.md

 ### Atomic Sensors

-Atomic Sensors broadcast messages that contain a single, arbitrary data structure (as defined by the protocol).
-The data contained in Atomic Sensor messages has pointers to previous broadcasts (allowing for version histories), and are used in arbitrary compositions by network participants and consumers.
+Atomic Sensors publish messages that contain a single, arbitrary JSON message.
+They do not subscribe to any other software sensors.

-Atomic Sensors may be a mix of hardware and software, or software only.
-We envision software sensors often running on embedded hardware and publishing messages based on sensor readings.
+The data contained in a message published by an Atomic Sensor may come from anywhere, including an attached sensor, entered by a person, a database, or a dataset.
+The role of the Atomic software sensor is to introduce the data into the Nomad network so that other sensors can consume it.

 **Hardware + software example:** A single sensor that consists of a physical water temperature sensor that is able to automatically broadcast a message with the current water temperature, to the Nomad network, every minute.